wkgcass/beans4js/README.md

 # beans4js

-600 lines. ioc and aspect container for javascript on nodejs.
+650 lines. ioc and aspect context container for javascript on nodejs.

-本文描述如何使用`Beans.js`以及其对应的配置项。

 # Beans.js